Benign Overfitting of Constant-Stepsize SGD for Linear Regression: Main Results

 and suppose that $\tr(\Hb)$ is finite.
 For convenience, we assume that $\Hb$ is strictly positive definite and that $L(\wb)$ admits a unique global optimum, which we denote by $\wb^* := \argmin_{\wb} L(\wb)$. \footnote{This is not necessary.
 In the case where $\Hb$ has eigenvalues which are $0$, we could instead choose $\wb^*$ to be the minimum norm vector in the set $\argmin_{\wb} L(\wb)$, and our results would hold for this choice of $\wb^\star$.
 For example, see~\cite{scholkopf2002learning} for a rigorous treatment of working in a reproducing kernel Hilbert space.}

 \end{assumption}

-Our second assumption is on the behavior of the fourth moment, when viewed as a linear operator on PSD matrices: \begin{assumption}[Fourth moment condition] Assume there exists a positive constant $\alpha > 0$, such that for any PSD matrix $\Ab$, it holds that
+Our second assumption is on the behavior of the fourth moment, when viewed as a linear operator on PSD matrices: \begin{assumption}[Fourth moment condition] Assume there exists a positive constant $\alpha > 0$, such that for any PSD matrix $\Ab$\footnote{This assumption can be relaxed into: for any PSD matrix $\Ab$ \emph{that commutes with $\Hb$}, it holds that $\EE_{\xb\sim\cD}[\xb\xb^\top\Ab\xb\xb^\top]\preceq \alpha \tr(\Hb\Ab)\Hb$.
+The presented analyzing technique is ready to be modified to cooperate with the relaxed assumption with the observation that the fourth moment operator is linear and self-adjoint.
+Similar relaxation applies to Assumption \ref{assumption:lowerbound_fourthmoment} as well.}, it holds that

 For Gaussian distributions, it suffices to take $\alpha=3$.
 Furthermore, it is worth noting that this assumption is implied if the distribution over $\Hb^{-\half}\xb$ has sub-Gaussian tails (see Lemma~\ref{lemma:sub-gaussian} in the Appendix for a precise claim).
 Also, it is not difficult to verify that $\alpha\geq 1$.\footnote{This is due to that the square of the second moment is less than the fourth moment.} \end{assumption} Assuming sub-Gaussian tails over $\Hb^{-\half}\xb$ is standard assumption in regression analysis (e.g. ~\citealt{HsuKZ14,bartlett2020benign,tsigler2020benign}), and, as mentioned above, this assumption is substantially weaker.
 The assumption is somewhat stronger than what is often assumed for iterate averaged SGD in the underparameterized regime (e.g., ~\citealt{bach2013non,jain2017parallelizing}) (see Section~\ref{sect:Related} for further discussion).
+Additionally, we also remark that Assumption \ref{assump:bound_fourthmoment} can be further relaxed to that we only require $\Ab$ is PSD and commutable with $\Hb$, rather than all PSD matrix $\Ab$ (see Section \ref{sec:discussion} for more details).

 Our next assumption is a noise condition, where it is helpful to interpret $y - \la\wb^*,\xb\ra$ as the additive noise.
 Observe that the first order optimality conditions on $\wb^*$ imply $\EE_{(\xb,y)\sim\cD}[(y-\la\wb^*,\xb\ra)\xb] = \nabla L(\wb^*) = \boldsymbol{0} $. \begin{assumption}[Noise condition] Suppose that: